-The Fire Fighter I & II training courses train individuals for entry-level positions in the exciting career of professional fire service.
-Training includes topics related to the requirements established by the Ohio Revised Code for Career Fire Fighters and the training and educational requirements identified in NFPA 1001.
-More than 200 cadets participate in this 260-hour course each year.
+The Firefighter I and II certification program prepares individuals for entry-level positions in the exciting career of professional firefighting.
+Training includes topics related to the requirements established by the Ohio Revised Code for Career Firefighters and the training and educational requirements identified in NFPA 1001.
+More than 150 students participate in the program each year.

 - 7-week daytime academy

 FIRE-1100 Principles of Emergency Services

 FIRE-1200 Principles of Fire and Emergency Services Safety and Survival

 FIRE-2321 Fire Protection Systems